In for the long run

 - Thermoduric count of the raw milk

-– Plate count of pasteurised milk on TPC agar from the same sample incubated at 30, 37 and 55°C for 72 hours.
+- Plate count of pasteurized milk on TPC agar from the same sample incubated at 30, 37 and 55°C for 72 hours

-How big is the consumption milk market?
-Where do you see the information being used most, geographically?
+How big is the consumption milk market, and where do you see this information being used most, geographically?

 Global consumption of white milk amounted to 222.9 billion litres in 2016.
 There was a compound annual growth rate (CAGR) of +1.3 per cent between 2013 – 2016 while between 2016 – 2019 it is forecast to reach 1.7 per cent.
 This growth is mostly attributable to the developing markets, as opposed to developed markets where white milk has been prevalent for decades.
 Elsewhere, drinking yogurt has already experienced exciting growth and is forecast to continue with CAGR of 5.4 per cent through 2019.
 (Source: Tetra Pak Compass)

-Pasteurised milk is preferred by consumers in many regions like in Scandinavia, the UK, US, Canada, Australia and New Zealand.
+Pasteurized milk is preferred by consumers in many regions like in Scandinavia, the UK, US, Canada, Australia and New Zealand.
 In Central and Eastern Europe, it still makes up an important part of dairy supplies to consumers, and even in warmer regions around the world where cold distribution of pasteurised milk is possible.
-There are many producers catering for domestic markets and many more producers using pasteurisers for pre-treatment of milk for UHT processing.
-All of them can benefit from extending running times.
+There are many producers catering domestic markets and many more producers using pasteurizers for pre-treatment of milk for UHT processing.
+All of them can benefit from extending running time.

 What about other types of products, such as yogurt?

-Tetra Pak will soon publish a new white paper with the title, “Consumption milk pasteurisers can be run much longer than 8 hours,” in which it is described in much more detail how the new assessment methodology allows extended running time for milk pasteurisers.
-I would like to encourage all those interested to look for it on www.dairyindustries.com, and welcome you to share comments on Tetra Pak social media channels.
+Tetra Pak will soon publish a new white paper with the title “Consumption milk pasteurizers can be run much longer than 8 hours”, in which we describe in much more detail how the new assessment methodology allows extended running time for milk pasteurizers.
+I would like to encourage all those interested to look for it, and welcome you to share comments on Tetra Pak social media channels.